MamaboloGtub/my-profile/README.md

 <br />

 Hi,I'm Tshepo Mamabolo Mahudu🙌, a Java developer, Vuejs developer as well as an aspiring GIS analyst and spatial developer.
 Apart from that I love reading books about politics, self help as well as watching documentaries.❤✌
+On my pinned reositories, I have chosen few repositories that I am actively working on and the forked repositories from either vueMastery free weekends or those that I am interested in.
+**I am willing to be part of any project***,  should you think/believe that I am a good fit please do reach out on my social media platforms or [myEmail](tmmmmadi@gmail.com)
+I am also working on perfecting my frontend skills especially Vuejs.  **Please reach out should you need me to be part of your github organisation**

 <img align="right" alt="GIF" src="https://media.giphy.com/media/USV0ym3bVWQJJmNu3N/giphy.gif" />